GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/llmd/README.md

-- In order to send a request to the gradio chat interface fronting llm-d and model server, the active `gcloud` account needs to have the [Service Account Token Creator](https://cloud.google.com/iam/docs/roles-permissions/iam#iam.serviceAccountTokenCreator) role for the Workflow API service account.
+- In order to send a request to the gradio chat interface fronting llm-d and model server, the active `gcloud` account needs to have the [Service Account Token Creator](https://cloud.google.com/iam/docs/roles-permissions/iam#iam.serviceAccountTokenCreator) role for the stress test service account.
 The following command will add the role to the active `gcloud` account.

   ```shell